North Korea says Biden administration took wrong first step over latest missile test

 The White House, which said its North Korea policy review was in the “final stages,” declined to comment.
 The State Department did not immediately respond to a request for comment.

-But when asked earlier about the launch and whether it would affect the policy review, department spokeswoman Jalina Porter once again condemned the test as “destabilizing.”
+When asked earlier about the launch and whether it would affect the policy review, department spokeswoman Jalina Porter again condemned the test as “destabilizing.”

 “North Korea’s unlawful nuclear and ballistic missile programs constitute serious threats to international peace and security,” she told a regular news briefing.